emanueledepaola/snake-autoplay/README.md

     git checkout docker-workspace
     pip install -e $PWD

-Now go back to the root repo and navigate to the snake version you want to run, for instance the standard one:
+Now go back to the root repo

     cd ../snake-autoplay/
-    cd std/

-From there, deploy it with the following command
+from there deploy the game, as a webapp, with the following command:

     pygbag --docker_workspace --port 8030 main.py

-go to [localhost:8030](http://localhost:8030/) click on the `Ready to start!` button and that's it!
+go to [localhost:8030](http://localhost:8030/) click on the `Ready to start!` button, navigate the menu to choose the game mode and that's it!